makenosound/jquery-placeheld/README.markdown

     $("input[placeholder]").placeHeld();

 In browsers that support `placeholder` attributes (Safari, Chrome), nothing will happen.
-Other browsers will show the contents of the `placeholder` attribute (by populating the `value` attribute) and a "placehold" class will toggle on/off.
+Other browsers will show the contents of the `placeholder` attribute (by populating the `value` attribute) and a "placeheld" class will toggle on/off.
 You can customise the class by passing in a default value in the initialisation:

     $("input[placeholder]").placeHeld({
       className: "i-dislike-your-naming-conventions"